What Is Acid Reflux?

 Lansoprazole oro-dispersible – This is identical to the above medication except it is oro-dispersable which means it is placed upon the tongue and sucked rather than swallowed whole.

-The other following medications are also proton pump inhibitors and are extremely effective at treating acid reflux:
+The other following medications are also proton pump inhibitors and are extremely effective as an acid reflux treatment:

-If you have any questions or queries regarding the matter of acid reflux, or about another matter entirely please do not hesitate to contact us.
-You can call us directly on 020 8894 6080 or email us at email@example.com.You can also view commonly asked questions regarding our service on our FAQ page.
+If you have any questions or queries regarding the matter of acid reflux treatment or about our acid reflux tablets, or about another matter entirely please do not hesitate to contact us.
+You can call us directly on 020 8894 6080 or email us at firstname.lastname@example.org.You can also view commonly asked questions regarding our service on our FAQ page.
 If your matter is urgent, please contact your GP or urgent care services.